sujoe77/backend/service_prime/README.md

 * Jetty for embedded http server
 * grpc-alts, protoc for gRPC
 * failSafe for reliability patterns [5]
-* testng, jmockit, joor for testing
+* testng, jmockit, joor, jersey-test-framework for testing

 we also consider using Spring-boot or Play, but Jersey with embedded Jetty seems more light-weight.